The essential packing list for a trip with the family

 6. Face masks

-If you’re traveling to different cities, counties, states, provinces or countries, you’ll likely encounter different rules around face masks to fight the spread of COVID-19.
-Be prepared by packing extras as well and keep at least one on your at all times during day outings.
+If you’re traveling to different cities, counties, states, provinces, or countries, you’ll likely encounter different rules around face masks to fight the spread of COVID-19.
+Be prepared by packing extras as well and keep at least one on you at all times during day outings.
 That way you will be able to participate in all activities requiring the use of masks.

 7. Travel-friendly products

 Choose your products wisely for traveling.
 Most of us have properly seen the episode with Ross from Friends who “suffers” from not just one but TWO shampoo explosions while traveling.
 Skincare products that have sturdy packaging and won’t leak are ideal for traveling.